Accidental Death Benefit

 The rate of inflation reflects changes in the general price level of goods and services.
 There are two key measures of inflation: the Consumer Prices Index (CPI) and the Retail Prices Index (RPI).
 The rates are often expressed as a percentage.
 For example, if the CPI is 4% next year, it means the cost of goods and services will be 4% more expensive compared to this year.
 So an item you can currently buy for £100 will cost £104 next year.

-Details of your income protection insurance are shown in your policy's terms and conditions.
+This provides your family and loved ones with a cash lump sum should you die.
+The lump sum amount is fixed for the length of the policy.
+Further details are shown in your policy's terms and conditions.
 Or you can find out more by calling us and quoting your policy number.

 A loyalty bonus is our way of saying "thank you" for continuing to pay your premiums regularly.
 The timing of the bonus payment will vary depending on the type of policy you have with us.
 To find out more about your policy’s loyalty bonus, please call us quoting your policy number.